wynterfurrybot/wynter/README.md

   PRIMARY KEY (`id`)
 );

+-- Note: Punishments table is currently not in use, we need to fix this! --

 CREATE TABLE `punishments` (
   `id` int NOT NULL AUTO_INCREMENT COMMENT 'Incremented ID', `servername` varchar(255) COLLATE utf8mb4_general_ci DEFAULT NULL COMMENT 'The Guild Name',